Nearly half of adults in the United States have high blood pressure or hypertension.

 - Elevated blood pressure: Higher than 120/80 and up to 130/80

 - Stage 1 hypertension: 130/80 but lower than 140/90

 - Hypertensive emergency: Go to the ER immediately or call 9-1-1 if systolic pressure is 180 or higher and/or diastolic pressure is 120 or higher.

 Both Stage 1 and Stage 2 hypertension can be treated effectively with blood pressure medications, diet, and lifestyle changes.

-Your health care provider will likely recommend a combined approach between many interventions.
+Your health care provider will likely recommend a combined approach to help address your high blood pressure.

-An elevated blood pressure without any symptoms is not considered an emergency, but should be discussed with your primary care provider as soon as possible.
+Elevated blood pressure without any symptoms is not necessarily considered an emergency, but persistently high readings should be discussed with your primary care provider as soon as possible.

 In fact, recent studies show the risk of death from heart disease and stroke doubles with every 20 mm Hg systolic or 10 mm Hg diastolic increase among people from age 40 to 89.